mainsail-crew/crowsnest/README.md

 # crowsnest

-A webcam daemon for Raspi Lite images like mainsailOS
+A webcam daemon for Raspberry Pi OS Lite images like mainsailOS

 ---